chris-wood/draft-unreliable-ohttp/draft-wood-ohai-unreliable-ohttp.md

 from the Oblivious Gateway Resource containing the response from the Target Resource.
 This is useful for applications that require a response from the Target Resource.
-However, there are many settings in which Clients do not require a response from the Target Resource, including, but not limited to: privacy-preserving data collection {{?STAR=I-D.dss-star}}, publish-subscribe applications, and more generally applications which unreliably "fire and forget" data to targets.
-Beyond these application use cases, unreliable requests also enable the relay to play a more active role towards improving client privacy, e.g., by batching, buffering, and shuffling requests to mitigate traffic analysis by network eavesdroppers or amplify local differential privacy protections used by clients {{?LOCALDP=DOI.10.48550/arXiv.1811.12469}}.
+However, there are many settings in which Clients do not require a response from the Target Resource, including privacy-preserving data collection {{?STAR=I-D.dss-star}}, publish-subscribe applications, and more generally applications which submit data under a "best effort" policy.
+Beyond these application use cases, unreliable requests also allow the relay to play a more active role towards improving client privacy, e.g. by batching, buffering, and shuffling requests to mitigate traffic analysis by network eavesdroppers or amplify local differential privacy protections used by clients {{?LOCALDP=DOI.10.48550/arXiv.1811.12469}}.